Check if you can get Working Tax Credits

 If you usually work more than your contracted hours

 Use the number of hours you normally work instead.
-For example if you're on a zero hours contract, but usually work 30 hours a week, put 30 hours on the claim form.
+For example if you're on a zero hours contract, but usually work 30 hours a week, tell HMRC you work around 30 hours.

 You need to tell HMRC if your regular hours change, as this might mean you don't qualify for tax credits any more.
 If HMRC ask for proof of the hours you work, you can send payslips or a letter from your employer.